-Brian Olney is a partner at Hadsell Stormer Renick & Dai LLP specializing in employment and civil rights law.
+Brian Olney is a partner at Hadsell Stormer Renick & Dai LLP, specializing in employment and civil rights law.
 He represents plaintiffs in state court, federal court, and arbitration proceedings, and at all stages of litigation, from pre-litigation negotiations through discovery, trial, and appeal.

 Mr. Olney’s cases include:

-- Trial counsel in Zion v.
-County of Orange, a fatal police shooting case, that obtained $360,000 for pain and suffering from excessive force following a lawful shooting— one of the Top 40 California Civil Rights Verdicts in 2019.
+- Zion v.
+County of Orange, Case No. 8:14-cv-01134-JVS-JDE: trial counsel, obtained $360,000 verdict for pain and suffering from excessive force— one of the Top 40 California Civil Rights Verdicts in 2019.

 Prior to joining Hadsell Stormer, Mr. Olney clerked for the Honorable Stephen Reinhardt on the Court of Appeals for the Ninth Circuit and the Honorable Margaret M. Morrow of the United States District Court for the Central District of California.